Vanilla Layer Cake with Blueberry Cardamom Curd

 - In a small bowl, stir together the flour, baking powder, and salt.
 Add half of this mixture to the butter and eggs and beat until just combined.
 Pour in the milk and 1 tablespoon of the vanilla extract, mix to combine, and follow with the remaining flour.
 Beat until just combined and no lumps remain.

 - Remove the cake from the refrigerator and use the remaining whipped cream to cover the sides and top of the cake.
 Decorate with additional blueberries as desired.
-Refrigerate cake until serving.
+Refrigerate the cake until serving.

 Recommended Products